vilst3r/auto-dev-setup/README.md

 ...

 # Todo
-- Set up git credentials into keychain
+- Set up git credentials to ssh-agent (quite difficult - may require git api)
 - Kill subprocesses after command finishes through context managers
 - Consolidate the powerline configurations with the fonts and styling applied
 - Configure styling of vim gruvbox theme into setup
+- Configure iterm2 profile somehow...
+- Modify forks to be compatible with setup script & replace pip3 commands with git